 Coordinated by our volunteer librarian, the church library is fully stocked with an ample supply of books, video and audio tapes on subjects of interest to all ages.

 Brotherhood of St. Andrew

 The Holy Cross Chapter of the Brotherhood of St. Andrew is part of an international ministry of men within the Anglican Communion for the spread of Christ’s Kingdom among men and boys through the disciplines of prayer, study, and service.
 By experiencing food, fun, fellowship, intellectual stimulation, and spiritual renewal, each member can discover God’s purpose in his own life in order to be a more effective minister to others.

 This group is in prayer for the world and our church.
-It is made up of two communities: The Daughters of the King and the Episcopal Community.
 They take a Rule of Life, incorporating the Rule of Prayer and Service.
-By reaffirmation of the promises made at Baptism and Confirmation, a Daughter pledges herself to a life-long program of prayer, service and evangelism, dedicated to the spread of Christ’s Kingdom and the strengthening of the spiritual life of her parish.
+By reaffirmation of the promises made at Baptism and Confirmation, a Daughter pledges herself to a life-long program of prayer, service, and evangelism, dedicated to the spread of Christ’s Kingdom and the strengthening of the spiritual life of her parish.